04 Jun Setting Goals To Help You Develop Into A Better Rider

 To avoid this, take a step back and have a look at how your life is progressing.
 Is it what you dreamt of?
 Are you living your life by your values?
 Do you like the person you have become or are turning into?
 Are you creating balanced enjoyable weeks for yourself and not to mention your horse, or are you going round and round in circles day in and day out and not progressing anywhere.

 I know it’s easy to get caught up in the everyday and you can lose sight of who you are and the greater purpose of why you’re taking this particular journey.
-That’s why taking a step back and analyzing your life and if its balanced can be beneficial.
+That’s why taking a step back for a moment and analyzing your life and if its balanced can be beneficial.

 4. Be flexible